-Have you noticed your dog scratching a bit more than usual?
-This article covers the common reasons your dog might have itchy skin and some top tips for providing relief.
+Have you noticed your dog scratching a bit more than usual in Leicester?
+This article covers the common reasons your dog might have itchy skin and some top tips from ourselves at Park Vet Group for providing relief.

-If your dog has started itching and scratching more than usual, it might be due to some of these common issues:
+If your dog has started itching and scratching more than usual, it might be due to some of these common issues found around the Leicester area:

 - parasites; or